Jackb2002/Waqq.Ly-Full-Docker-Stack/README.md

 The application is set up for automatic deployment to Azure.
 You can use the following steps to configure Azure deployment:

-1. Login to Azure:
-    ```bash
-    az login
-    ```

-2. Deploy to Azure:
+1. Deploy to Azure:
-    The project uses Azure DevOps pipelines or GitHub Actions for CI/CD.
+    The project uses GitHub Actions for CI/CD.
 Ensure your repository is connected to your Azure account and the pipeline is configured correctly.

-3. Access the Deployed WebApp:
+2. Access the Deployed WebApp:
     An example web application is available at [https://waqqlyjb02.azurewebsites.net/](https://waqqlyjb02.azurewebsites.net/)

 ## Configuration